jorgicor/planetvc/README.md

 `planetvc` is free software.
 See the file `COPYING` for copying conditions.

-The assets under `data/` are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License, included in the file 'pkgfiles/ccncsa4.txt'.
+The assets under `data/` (bmp, wav and xm files) are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License, included in the file 'pkgfiles/ccncsa4.txt'.

 Copyright (c) 2016-2017 Jorge Giner Cordero